Keshabkjha/WeatherApp/README.md

-# WeatherApp
+# ClimaSense

-Welcome to the WeatherApp!
+Welcome to the ClimaSense!
 This is a simple and intuitive web application that provides real-time weather information based on your current location or any manually searched location.
 The app is built using HTML, CSS, JavaScript, Python (for chatbot functionality), and the OpenWeatherMap API.

 ## Features